yongkotaro/tp/docs/UserGuide.md

 ### Editing the data file

 TrAcker data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file. **While the app is running**, edits to the `addressbook.json` file will not be reflected in the UI.
+To view the changes, rerun the application.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, TrAcker will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>